Koromix/rygel/doc/functions.md

 // This program will print "Hello World!", and then "Result: 1257"
 ```

+These calls are executed by worker threads.
+It is **your responsibility to deal with data sharing issues** in the native code that may be caused by multi-threading.

 You can easily convert this callback-style async function to a promise-based version with `util.promisify()` from the Node.js standard library.

 Variadic functions cannot be called asynchronously.